Momoe Mori

-Momoe Mori (森 萌々穂, Mori Momoe) is a Japanese dancer, singer, model, and actress.
+Momoe Mori (森 萌々穂, Mori Momoe) is a Japanese rapper, dancer, model, and actress.
 She is best known as a member of the girl group @onefive, and is a former member of the idol group Sakura Gakuin.
 She is represented by the talent agency Amuse Inc. and is signed with the record label Avex Trax.

 Biography

 Mori's career in the entertainment industry began in her first year of elementary school, when she was recruited by the talent agency Amuse Inc. Her earliest appearances in media included the Japanese television shows Saki in 2013, Soredemo Boku wa Kimi ga Suki in 2015, and Kūfuku Anthology in 2016.
+She modeled for Ciao.
 She also appeared in the 2014 music video for "Cling Cling" by Perfume.
-She played a minor role in the 2016 film My Uncle.
+She played the role of Hirata-san in the 2016 film My Uncle.
 In that same year, Mori was cast as the daughter of the fictional family seen in the series of commercials released by Panasonic under the title of Fudan Premium for its home appliances.
+She also appeared in several commercials for the toy manufacturer Agatsuma.

 Mori joined the Japanese idol group Sakura Gakuin during the Sakura Gakuin 2016 Transfer Ceremony, held at the Nakano Sunplaza Hall on May 6, 2016, along with fellow transfer-ins Tsugumi Aritomo and Yuzumi Shintani.
 She was in her sixth year of elementary school at the time.

+On October 29 and 30, 2016, she appeared as a model at Jack-o-Land, held at the Yokohama Arena.

+In 2017, she appeared in a promotional dance video, as well as an accompanying dance lesson video, produced by Takara Tomy for its Licca-chan doll brand.
+In June 2017, she performed at the Tokyo Toy Show 2017, held at Tokyo Big Sight, in promotion of the Licca-chan doll brand.

+In June 2018, she performed at the Tokyo Toy Show 2018, held at Tokyo Big Sight, in promotion of the Licca-chan doll brand.

 She participated in the Sakura Gakuin Festival 2018 on November 25, 2018, held at the Tokyo International Forum, and became a member of the group's sub-unit Trico Dolls.
-During the Sakura Gakuin 2019 Transfer Ceremony, held at the Bunkyo Civic Center on May 6, 2019, she became the sixth Talk Chairman of the group.
+During the Sakura Gakuin 2019 Transfer Ceremony, held at the Bunkyo Civic Center on May 6, 2019, she became the sixth Talk Chairman of Sakura Gakuin.

+In June 2019, she performed at the Tokyo Toy Show 2019, held at Tokyo Big Sight, in promotion of the Licca-chan doll brand.

 On October 19, 2019, during the Sakura Gakuin Festival 2019 at the Kanagawa Arts Theatre, it was revealed that Mori had formed a four-member girl group named @onefive with fellow Sakura Gakuin members Kano Fujihira, Soyoka Yoshida, and Tsugumi Aritomo.
 On August 30, 2020, she graduated along with the other three members from Sakura Gakuin during the concert titled The Road to Graduation 2019 Final.